-I'm honored to read and review "Think Again."
+I'm honored to read and review "An Ordinary Stone"

 Please remember, I'm just a writer like you, and always take reviews with a grain of salt.
 You have to decide what is best for your work and follow your heart.